FG promises to end high mortality rate of Nigerian airlines - Businessday NG

 “We are proud to support Air Peace in particular because they fly our flag very high all over the world.
 Air peace is threatening the world right now.
 They are rubbing shoulders with some of the biggest airlines in the world.
 And that is from a local entrepreneur here.

+The Minister said Air Peace deserves all the praise and all the support.

-As a minister, I am proud to be associated, more associated with the local airlines than the foreign airlines because we have a duty to promote our own, and we must stand by our own,” he said.
+“I, as Minister, I am proud to be associated, more associated with the local airlines than the foreign airlines.
+Because we have a duty to promote our own, and we must stand by our own,” he said.

-Keyamo said that Nigeria was going to have a number of airlines coming up in the next few years that would operate domestic, sub-regional, continental and international services.
+Keyamo said that Nigeria is going to have a number of airlines coming up in the next few years that would operate domestic, sub-regional, continental and international services.

 “We are going to have them.
 We got a letter yesterday (on Thursday), a beautiful letter, inviting all of us to Ireland in January.
 We have not received that type of letter in Nigeria for a long time.
 And guess what?